danielfrg/mkdocs-jupyter/CONTRIBUTING.md

 ## Development environment

-The following requires poetry 1.2.0a2 or newer these poetry `config.toml`
+The following requires poetry 1.2.0a2 or newer and these poetry `config.toml`
 settings:

 ```toml